Yannis Pantazis is a multi-instrumentalist, composer and instrument artisan

 He represented Greece through his participation in the European Union cultural program "Folk Music in MusEUms" in Estonia, Norway, Italy and Spain.

-He has collaborated with Corey Harris, Marta Sebestyen, Thanassis Kleopas, Vino Louden, Wang Long, Manitarock, Vassilis 'Blue' Sotiriou, Tamburellisti di Torrepaduli, Captain Sung and the Electric Tangerine, and Tony Cedras.
-In addition, he has opened for Goran Bregovic.
+He has collaborated with Corey Harris, Marta Sebestyen, Vino Louden, Wang Long, Manitarock, Vassilis 'Blue' Sotiriou, Tamburellisti di Torrepaduli, Captain Sung and the Electric Tangerine and Tony Cedras.
+In addition, his band Efxinos Kosmos opened for Goran Bregovic in Santorini.

 His work has been covered by various media outlets, including BBC 2 (Scotland), OTE HISTORY (Greece) RAI3 (Italy), TV5 (France), ET3 (Greece), National Geographic Magazine (UK), Sunday Times (UK), NDR (Germany), VIV2 (Vietnam) SONGLINES Magazine (UK), and Chanter Magazine (UK).